Christian leaders and pastors who lost their faith in Jesus, stopped believing, and others committed suicide

 - First, the Bible warns us that Satan seeks to kill, steal, and destroy those who bear the image of God.
 Jesus said that in this world, His disciple would have troubles.

-- Thirdly, we will suffer and even doubt faith in this world.
+- Thirdly, we will suffer and even doubt our faith, especially when we choose to live in sin.
 Jesus said, “Be courageous!
 I have conquered the world.”
 (John 10:10; John 16:33)

 1 John 2:19